MSc Commercial Management and Quantity Surveying with Industry Placement (2 year)

 Commercial Management and Quantity Surveying at Heriot-Watt is designed to meet the needs of the financial management and quantity surveying sectors.
 The degree offers a solid theoretical base, combined with a strong focus on industrial relevance.
+Ranked 2nd (The Times / The Sunday Times Good University Guide 2023) and 7th (Complete University Guide 2023) in the UK for Building.
+See our rankings for more information.

-To enhance your career prospects and international experience, we are now offering our established and standard one year Commercial Management and Quantity Surveying Masters over two years through offering a ‘with Industry Placement’ alternative.
+To enhance your career prospects and international experience, we are now offering our established and standard one-year Commercial Management and Quantity Surveying Masters over two years through offering a ‘with Industry Placement' alternative.

 This Commercial Management and Quantity Surveying with Industry Placement option offers a practical experiential element over the traditional one-year degree structure, allowing students to reflect on theory in practice.